-- The increase in cash provided by operating activities reflects higher net income and the favorable impact of inventory, income tax and accounts receivable activity, which was partially offset by the timing of accounts payable and accrued liabilities payments. - The increase in cash used by investing activities was primarily due to the FM:Systems acquisition.
-Refer to Note 2, "Acquisitions and Divestitures," of the notes to the consolidated financial statements for further disclosure related to the FM:Systems and other acquisitions. - The decrease in cash provided by financing activities was primarily due to changes in short- and long-term borrowing activity.
-The net impact of debt proceeds and repayments used cash of \$433 million in fiscal 2023 and generated cash of \$2.0 billion in fiscal 2022.
-This increase in cash used was partially offset by lower stock repurchases.
+- The decrease in cash provided by operating activities reflects lower net income and the impact of higher accounts receivable and other asset balances, which was partially offset by the timing of accounts payable and accrued liabilities payments. - The decrease in cash used by investing activities was primarily due to the net impact of proceeds from the ADTi divestiture in fiscal 2024 and cash paid for the FM:Systems acquisition in fiscal 2023.
+Refer to Note 2, "Acquisitions and Divestitures," of the notes to the consolidated financial statements for further disclosure related to acquisitions and divestitures. - The decrease in cash used by financing activities was primarily due to changes in short- and long-term borrowing activity and stock repurchase activity.
+The net impact of debt proceeds and repayments generated cash of \$405 million in fiscal 2024 and used cash of \$457 million in fiscal 2023.
+This increase in cash used was substantially offset by higher stock repurchases.